Run Through Relevant Scenarios with Tabletop Exercises

-Conducting tabletop exercises helps provide an organization with a rehearsed, go-to response should a threat occur.
+Conducting tabletop exercises helps provide a team establish a rehearsed, go-to response should a threat occur.
 It gives all stakeholders in a security response the ability to practice what to do in a security breach.
 This can mean the difference between a timely response and muddled confusion should a threat occur.

 The following steps will help ensure that your tabletop exercises are a successful representation of what should take place to protect your organization in the event of a security incident.